ArchiveBox/ArchiveBox/README.md

 3. `cd pocket-archive-stream/`
 4. `./archive.py ~/Downloads/exported_file.html [pocket|pinboard|chrome]`

-It produces a folder `archive/` containing an `index.html`, and archived copies of all the sites, organized by starred timestamp.
+It produces a folder like `pocket/` containing an `index.html`, and archived copies of all the sites, organized by starred timestamp.
 For each sites it saves:

  - wget of site, e.g. `en.wikipedia.org/wiki/Example.html` with .html appended if not present